AmitKumarDas/amitkumardas.github.io/_posts/2016-10-06-My Tracked Learnings.md

   - `ip -4 a | grep eth0`
 - How do you know if its a bridge network ?
   - If the broadcast is 0.0.0.0 ?
+- Alternatively the dumb way is to use nm-tool
+  - It will give you the details that can be understood by a layman !!
+  - Address, Prefix (i.e. Subnet), Gateway, DNS, State (i.e. Status)

 <br />